My Dog is Aggressive Towards Visitors Help me Stop Him

 In conclusion, the goal is to stop a dog that bites visitor’s feet and not to change your dog’s nature.
 It is his nature to want to use his teeth to discover things.
 However, do not condone this habit as it might be problematic later in the future.

 I’m going to show you a dog training system that took me nearly 10 years to perfect and thousands of dollars to learn.
-A PROVEN “Battlefield-Tested” system for creating an incredibly well-behaved, intelligent dog who follows your every command and stop your dog being aggressive towards visitors.
+A PROVEN “Battlefield-Tested” system for creating an incredibly well-behaved, intelligent dog who follows your every command and stops your dog from being aggressive towards visitors.